Bio-Rad Laboratories, Inc. (NYSE:BIO) Short Interest Down 10.7% in September

 Analysts Set New Price Targets

 BIO has been the topic of several analyst reports.
-Credit Suisse Group lowered their target price on shares of Bio-Rad Laboratories from $580.00 to $550.00 and set an “outperform” rating on the stock in a research report on Friday, August 4th.
 StockNews.com initiated coverage on shares of Bio-Rad Laboratories in a research report on Thursday, August 17th.
 They set a “buy” rating on the stock.
 Royal Bank of Canada increased their target price on shares of Bio-Rad Laboratories from $522.00 to $524.00 and gave the stock an “outperform” rating in a research report on Friday, August 4th.
-Finally, Wells Fargo & Company lowered their target price on shares of Bio-Rad Laboratories from $550.00 to $525.00 and set an “overweight” rating on the stock in a research report on Monday, August 7th.
+Wells Fargo & Company lowered their target price on shares of Bio-Rad Laboratories from $550.00 to $525.00 and set an “overweight” rating on the stock in a research report on Monday, August 7th.
+Finally, Credit Suisse Group lowered their target price on shares of Bio-Rad Laboratories from $580.00 to $550.00 and set an “outperform” rating on the stock in a research report on Friday, August 4th.
 Four equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, Bio-Rad Laboratories currently has a consensus rating of “Buy” and a consensus price target of $533.00.

 Get Our Latest Research Report on Bio-Rad Laboratories